 Blind screen reader users cannot access any of the document content.
 None of the text that is seen in the viewer is spoken by the screen reader.
-Links announce either as "blank" or with the name of the previous toolbar control, e.g. "clockwise".
+Links are not communicated with their visible text to indicate their purpose and instead, users hear meaningless announcements, e.g. "blank" when a link is reached.
 This format of presenting the standards is completely unusable for someone that cannot rely on sight.